 Because member contributions (premiums) are based upon both the accident histories of the individual counties (experience modifiers) and on the membership as a whole, both Trusts employ very aggressive risk management strategies.
 The philosophy adopted by the Trusts is that it is cheaper to prevent accidents than pay claims.
 Accordingly, the Trusts' risk management staff conducts seminars, safety audits and other activities designed to reduce the probability of accidents and liability exposure for members.
 The benefits are lower premiums and a safer working environment.

-In addition to the training programs above, SCAC's risk managers can design custom training programs to fit members' unique needs.
-For more information, contact John Henderson at 1-800-922-6081, ext.
-327, or via e-mail.
-For law enforcement training, contact Robert Benfield at 1-800-922-6081, ext.
-311, or via e-mail.
+In addition to the training programs above, SCAC's risk managers can design custom training programs to fit members' unique needs in safety, health and law enforcement.
+For more information, contact Van Henson or call 1-800-922-6081x322.

 SCAC offers a listserv forum for county risk managers.
 The listserv provides a means of discussing risk management issues and sharing questions/comments, ideas, solutions and announcements of interest.